trychlos/pwix-roles/README.md

     - then each time the user changes the selection by cyhecking/uncheckibng the checkboxes.

-Starting with v 1.5.0, the application can also use:
+Starting with v1.5, the application can also use:

 - the `pr-global-state` event, triggered with a data `{ global: direct<Array> }` which only contains directly attributed global roles